Zhighway777/RVVLA_Vectorized-Linpack-Acceleration-on-RVV/README.md

 We performed post-compilation optimizations on Linpack with the hardware parameters set to VLEN=4096, ELEN=64, and PARALLEL=64.
 The output results were correct and matched those of the original test set, with a recorded execution time of 0.006227 seconds.

-For comparison, we simulated the original Linpack using Spike with the hardware parameters VLEN=4096, ELEN=64, and Ntimes=64.
+For comparison, we simulated the original Linpack which is auto-vectorized by LLVM Clang copiler, and using Spike with the hardware parameters VLEN=4096, ELEN=64, and Ntimes=64.
 The recorded execution time for this test was 0.178682 seconds.

+Also, we simulated the original Linpack using Spike with the same hardware parameters, and Ntimes=64.
+The recorded execution time for this test was 23.44576 seconds.

-These results demonstrate that with VLEN set to 4096, the performance of Vlinpack improved by 28.7 times compared to the original Linpack.
+These results demonstrate that with VLEN set to 4096, the performance of Vlinpack improved by 28.7 times compared to the llvm clang compiler auto vector Linpack.
+And improved by 3765.6 times compared to the orginal Linpack.
 Currently, the maximum VLEN supported by Spike is 4096, which limits further acceleration.
 ## Furture Work
 In future updates, we plan to include vectorized versions of neural network (NN) and transformer benchmarks.
 Additionally, we aim to perform comprehensive simulations at the RTL level using hardware emulators to obtain more detailed performance metric